 - (a) The General Manager shall administer wages, salaries, hours, working conditions, grievance procedures and benefits of District employees.
-The General Manager shall report such practices to the Board. - (b) Board Appointed Officers shall submit performance evaluations to the Board by September 15 of each year.
-These performance evaluations shall contain a brief summary of the preceding year's activities and accomplishments and a list of goals and objectives for each Board Appointed Officer for the following year.
-If the President deems it necessary, he or she may from time to time establish a Special Personnel Committee of two to four members to address personnel issues relating to Board Appointed Officers.
-The Secretary shall schedule a closed session for the second Board meeting in October for the Board to review Board Appointed Officers' performance.
-After this review is completed, any adjustments to the salaries of such officers shall be effective January 1 of the following year.
+The General Manager shall report such practices to the Board. - (b) Board Appointed Officers shall submit performance self-evaluations memos to the Board Personnel Review Committee by September 15 of each year.
+These memos performance evaluations shall contain a brief summary of the preceding year's activities and accomplishments and a list of goals and objectives for each Board Appointed Officer for the following year.
+If the President deems it necessary, he or she may from time to time establish a Special Personnel Committee of two to four members to address personnel issues relating to Board Appointed Officers.-After review by the Personnel Review Committee, The Secretary Board President shall schedule a closed session for the second Board meeting in October for the Board to review Board Appointed Officers' performance.
+After this review is completed, the Board shall make any adjustments, if any, to the salaries of such officers. shall be effective January 1 of the following year.